avdgaag/rpub/README.md

 This file is written in [YAML](http://yaml.org) and sets basic properties of your book project.

-Since regenerating your ePub file and opening it in a suitable reader application is cumbersome, rPub can generate a simple preview document for you:
+Since regenerating your ePub file and opening it in a suitable reader application is cumbersome, Rpub can generate a simple preview document for you:

     $ rpub preview